Tipeshwar Wildlife Sanctuary

 Tipeshwar Wildlife Sanctuary is no less than a ‘Green Oasis’ of Maharashtra.
-It lies at the southernmost part of the state adjoining the Adilabad district of Andhra Pradesh.
+It lies in the southernmost part of the state adjoining the Adilabad district of Andhra Pradesh.
 It is of immense value from ecological and environmental aspects.

 Owing to this, the state pays special attention to its management and preservation.
 The management practices and prey base maintenance of the sanctuary have received much adulation and praise in recent times.

 Given the hilly terrain of the place, the vegetation cover varies greatly according to the altitude.
 The sanctuary area lies in midst of a number of villages.
-These villagers depend upon the forest produce like timber, firewood etc. for their livelihood needs.
+These villagers depend upon the forest produce like timber, firewood, etc. for their livelihood needs.
 Moderate human activity is allowed inside the territory.

 The sanctuary gets its name from the local ‘Goddess Tipai’ standing near the Tipeshwar village within the sanctuary area.

-Floral Diversity – Tipeshwar
+Floral and Fauna – Tipeshwar Wildlife Sanctuary

 Tipeshwar Wildlife Sanctuary is a compact patch of dense forest cover.
 The major forest type here is the ‘Southern Tropical Dry Deciduous Forests’.
 Teak forms up to 60 percent of the forest composition here.
-You can also find Achar, Mahua, Lendia, Bhirra Tiwas and several other types.
+You can also find Achar, Mahua, Lendia, Bhirra Tiwas, and several other types.

 There is also a wide variety of herbs and grasses growing on the Tipeshwar horizon.
-These include Kunda, Kadmod, Guhar, Wide, Gokru etc. Over 250 species of Bamboo serve to make the sanctuary a repository of economical, medicinal, aromatic and ornamental plant varieties.
+These include Kunda, Kadmod, Guhar, Wide, Gokru, etc. Over 250 species of Bamboo serve to make the sanctuary a repository of economical, medicinal, aromatic, and ornamental plant varieties.
 Bamboo trees undergrow in the Teak dominated areas as large patches of Bamboo groves.

 Tipeshwar Wildlife Sanctuary is home to many wildlife species including several endangered and endemic ones.
 It has 29 mammal species belonging to 6 orders and 11 families.
-This is inclusive of Royal Bengal Tigers, Panthers, Sloth Bears, Pangolins, Four Horned Antelopes and others.
+This is inclusive of Royal Bengal Tigers, Panthers, Sloth Bears, Pangolins, Four Horned Antelopes, and others.

 The avifauna diversity of the place is its major attraction.
 You can spot here more than 180 bird species belonging to 46 families of 16 different orders.
 The count is inclusive of 10 migratory bird species that arrive here every year and 9 endangered species that need special protection for their continued existence.